PiDockMedia/audiobookshelf-tools/tests/DATAFLOW_TEST.md

 # DATAFLOW: Test Harness for AI Audiobook Organizer (always in sync with run_all_tests.sh)

+**NOTE:** Always run the test harness from the project root as './tests/run_all_tests.sh'.
+Running from any other directory may cause errors or incorrect test data placement.

 1. Clean Test Environment
    - If --clean is specified, remove the entire test output directory at tests/test-audiobooks.